death/lastfm-annual-top-tags/README.md

     lastfm-annual-top-tags --api-key <api-key> --api-secret <api-secret> --user <user>

 Will grab the user's history and compile the statistics.
 It will also save the raw statistical data to `state.json`.
-If the file exist, will update the statistics with the tracks played since last run.
+If the file exists, will update the statistics with the tracks played since last run.

 Example output: